darrendanvers/pc-load-letter/web-stream/README.md

 [WebStreamApplication](./src/main/java/dev/darrencodes/pcloadletter/webstream/WebStreamApplication.java)
 class.

-To stream the data, you can run the following command: `curl "localhost:8080"`.
+To stream the data, you can run the following command: `curl "localhost:8080" -o out.json`.
 This will stream a large dataset in a JSON format.
-Alternatively, you can run the command `curl "localhost:8080?format=csv"` to stream the same dataset in a CSV format.
+Alternatively, you can run the command `curl "localhost:8080?format=csv" -o out.csv` to stream the same dataset in a CSV format.

 ## What it Shows